neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 	that you really have secure hashes.

-The provider will explode the credentials source by the "," and try to authenticate the token by asking the FLOW3 hash service to verfiy the hashed password against the given plaintext password in from the token.
+The provider will explode the credentials source by the "," and try to authenticate the token by asking the FLOW3 hash service to verify the hashed password against the given plaintext password in from the token.
 If you want to know more about accounts and how you can create them, look in the corresponding section above.